-Winegrowing area (GI) in the Australian
+Wine growing area (GI) in Australian

 generated.
-Well-known producers are Angove's, Berri Estates, Renmano, and Kingston Estate Loxton Winery
+Well-known producers are Angove's, Berri Estates, Renmano, Kingston Estate and Loxton Winery